andydingus/odin-recipes/README.md

 # odin-recipes
-"Project: Recipes" from The Odin Project
+"Project: Recipes" from The Odin Project.
+A basic recipe website, built by yours truly.